salaheddinemchich/TP-17-Comparer-JSON-XML-et-Protobuf-avec-Node.js/README.md

 # 🧪 Data Serialization Lab
 ## JSON vs XML vs Protocol Buffers (Protobuf)

-This project is a **hands-on Node.js laboratory** created to explore and compare three widely used data serialization formats:
+This project is a **hands-on Node laboratory** created to explore and compare three widely used data serialization formats:

 - **JSON**
 - **XML**